FatwahFir/simple-chat-app/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of the license.
+You are free to use, modify, and distribute the code.